dyoseloff/dyoseloff.github.io/_posts/2016-12-12-common-misspellings.markdown

 title:  "When Autocorrect Fails"
 date:   2016-12-12 20:44:03 -0500
 categories: R twitterAPI ggmap
+summary: Who misspells the most on Twitter?
 ---
 During a time when autocorrect on our phones and computers carries a heavy load, sometimes poor grammer slips through the cracks.
-So, where in the U.S. has the worst spelling on Twitter?To explore this question I looked at five major cities which represtent different regions of the country.
+So, where in the U.S. has the worst spelling on Twitter?
+To explore this question I looked at five major cities which represtent different regions of the country.
 To have the "worst spelling" is a bit broad so I choose it to mean the percentage of time a city misspelled one of the top four most commonly mispelled words with its most common misspelling.

 I will use data analytics processes in conjunction with the following tools: Rstudio, [twittR](https://cran.r-project.org/web/packages/twitteR/), [wordcloud](https://cran.r-project.org/web/packages/wordcloud/), [ggplot2](https://cran.r-project.org/web/packages/ggplot2/).